Laetiporus portentosus (putawa)

-Laetiporus portentosus (pūtawa) is a large bracket fungus native to New Zealand, typically found in native forest on trunks of beech trees.
+Laetiporus portentosus (pūtawa) is a large bracket fungus native to New Zealand, typically found in native forest on trunks of living beech trees.
+In addition to its native host, L. portentosus is also able to infect some species of Eucaplytus.
 Māori used the dried fungus as a means to make and transport fire, and it was also used medicinally to treat wounds, and in childbirth.
+L. portentosus is a polypore fungus, unlike mushrooms that have gills, instead having a large number of pores on the underside that release spores.
+Individuals can grow to over 30cm wide and over 10cm thick.
+L. portentosus can be found throughout New Zealand from Northland to Otago.

 This example was observed in native forest at Pelorus Bridge Scenic Reserve.